petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-payment-methods.md

 **Offline**: Liferay does not process the payment.

 **Online Standard**: Liferay processes the payment entirely.
-This option is not available out-of-the-box but you can add additional methods using the [payment integration]() client extension or the [payment method]() extension point.
+This option is not available out-of-the-box but you can add additional methods using the [payment integration](../developer-guide/using-client-extensions/using-the-payment-integration-client-extension.md) client extension or the [payment method](../developer-guide/sales/implementing-a-new-payment-method.md) extension point.

 **Online Redirect**: Liferay passes information to a third-party payment processor, redirecting the buyer to the processor's website to complete payment.

 Liferay ships with four payment methods.
 Money order is an offline method.
 Authorize.net, Mercanet, and PayPal redirect buyers to a third-party website.
-You can add additional methods using the [payment integration]() client extension or the [payment method]() extension point.

 By default, Liferay does **not** store customer payment information.
 If you want to enable recurring payments or a faster checkout experience, consider using a third-party payment processor to manage sensitive customer payment information.
 If you must store customer payment information, it is **highly recommended** to implement [PCI DSS](https://www.pcisecuritystandards.org/) compliant practices and policies.